engraving-challenges/main/README.md

 Engraving Challenges is an open contest in music engraving.
-It's aim is to test music notation programs on real-life scores _in controlled conditions_; we are particularly interested in how they can handle complex notational challenges, and what workflows are possible with these packages.
+It's aim is to test music notation programs on real-life scores _in controlled conditions_; we are particularly interested in how they can handle complex scores, and what workflows are possible with these packages.